Ian Nish: Academic career

 Two years later, Nish faced a choice.
 He could go to the School of Oriental and African Studies (SOAS) in London and begin a degree in Japanese, or he could return to Edinburgh to pick up his interrupted honors degree in history.
 He chose the second option, and was awarded his M.A. from Edinburgh University three years later.
 In Japan, Nish had collected material on the Anglo-Japanese alliance which had been formalized in 1902.
 With that material in hand, he moved to SOAS to begin work on his doctorate.
 At SOAS, he became a student member of the Japan Society of London and the China Society.

 Nish's first academic appointment was to the history department of the University of Sydney.
 He spent six months in Japan on his way to Australia in 1957.
 He remembers that Sydney students at that time were becoming more interested in Japan.
 As he recalls, the courses in Asian history were ranked as popular during this period.
-Nish stayed in Australia until 1962.
+Nish, who was the first editor of the Journal of the Oriental Society of Australia, stayed in Australia until 1962.
 On his return to England, he embarked on 30 years of "congenial teaching" as a Japan specialist in the international history department at the London School of Economics and Political Science.
 Two of his specialized courses there resulted in two monograph publications: "Origins of the Russo-Japanese War" and "Japan's Struggle with Internationalism".
 Nish pursued his own research into the history of Anglo-Japanese relations, which led to two more books.
 He was an active member of the Japan Society; and he was secretary of the British Association for Japanese Studies (BAJS).
 For three years from 1985 to 1988, he was president of the European Association for Japanese Studies (EAJS).

 Nish retired in 1991.
 He then accepted the position of honorary senior research associate of the Suntory Toyota International Centre for Economics and Related Disciplines (STICERD).
 This position proved invaluable in enabling Nish to complete certain research projects which were crowded out by administrative chores during his last years of teaching.
 In 2001-2002, two volumes of his collected writings were simultaneously published in Britain and Japan.

 Nish was the Honorary Chief British Coordinator of the Anglo-Japanese History Project; and, to mark the centenary of the Russo-Japanese War, compiled and introduced an eight-volume collection of important historical works and documents, The Russo-Japanese War, 1904-5 (2004).